cdoak94/TwitchFireTV/README.md

 There are vague instructions on the Amazon developer's site, but documentation is spotty at best.
 The bonus is that Android API 17 runs natively on fire tv stick, so I was gonna skip the whole Amazon integration thing.

+## NOTICE: INACTIVE
+I tried buidling this app a long time ago because I had a FireTV stick and I watched Twitch and the official app at the time sucked.
+Building a whole app was never going to work because I know nothing of AndroidTV/FireTV development and Twitch is complex and I didn't care that much.
+Eventually Amazon bought Twich, the app sucked less, I stopped watching Twitch and I stopped using a FireTV stick.
+This is dead.

 ## API's and Libs
 Here is a run-down of the API's and libs to be used.